Breast cancer affects everyone. About 12% of women are diagnosed with invasive breast cancer in their lifetime and another 4%

-have to deal with noninvasive or “in situ” cancer.
-There were almost 200,000 new invasive breast cancer patients diagnosed in 2008.
-2.5 million breast cancer survivors live in the United States but over 40 thousand American women died from breast cancer in 2009.
 If you do not have breast cancer then one of your relatives, fellow employees, or neighbors have been affected by it.
 It is so emotional because it distorts the women’s body image, affects interpersonal relationships, and also can be passed from generation to generation.

 Why Dr. Francel